Maotianshan Shales: Chengjiang fauna

 Some two dozen animals from the Chengjiang biota are problematic regarding phylogenetic assignment.
-Among these, Anomalocaris saron, the alleged predatory terror of the early Cambrian, is the most famous.
+Among these, 'Anomalocaris' saron, the alleged predatory terror of the early Cambrian, was the most famous, although that species is later reclassified to Houcaris saron and Innovatiocaris maotianshanensis.
 Shu (2006) recently described Stromatoveris psygmoglena as a possible bilateran missing link between Ediacaran fronds and Cambrian ctenophores.
 Cambrocornulitus had a tubicolous shell which probably was biomineralized.
 It shares some affinities with cornulitids and lophophorates.